eclipse-zenoh/zenoh-c/docs/concepts.rst

 Name Prefixes `z_`, `zc_`, `ze_`
 ================================

-Most functions and types in the C API use the `z_` prefix, which applies to the common zenoh C API (currently Rust-based zenoh-c and pure C zenoh-pico).
+Most functions and types in the C API use the `z_` prefix, which applies to the core Zenoh API.
+These functions and types are guaranteed to be available in all Zenoh implementations on C (currently, Rust-based zenoh-c and pure C zenoh-pico).

+The `ze_` prefix is used for the API that is not part of the core zenoh API.
+There is no guarantee that these functions and types are available everywhere.
+However, when they are provided, they should have the same prototype and behavior across all implementations.
+Typically, these are functions and types provided by the `zenoh-ext` Rust library for zenoh-c and are not available in zenoh-pico.
+However, the data serialization API is implemented in zenoh-pico with the same `ze_` prefix.

-The `zc_` prefix is specific to zenoh-c. zenoh-pico uses the `zp_` prefix for the same purpose.
+The `zc_` prefix is specific to zenoh-c, while zenoh-pico uses the `zp_` prefix for the same purpose.
+Usually, these functions are specific to a particular implementation.

-The `ze_` prefix identifies functions and types from the `zenoh-ext` Rust library that are not part of the core Zenoh API and therefore are placed in a separate namespace.